-The species typically found in this watershed are provided in Table 1.0.
-Based on the warmwater fish species present, the MNR has indicated that the project works should follow the warmwater timing restrictions, March 1 to June 30.
+The restricted timing windows for all in-water works are March 1st to July 1st as indicated by the MNR.
 However, Grass Pickerel is a species of special concern provincially and federally, and is known to occasionally spawn in the fall.
-Therefore, additional restrictions from September 1 to November 30 also applies.
+Therefore, additional restrictions from September 1 to November 30 also apply.